jamesrharwood/thesis/data/iv_changes.md

 intervention_fn_ids: [education, persuasion]
 stakeholder_ids: [developers, equator, publishers, conferences, preprints]
 stage: dissemination
+idea_count: 2
 ---

 * Display usage data (like citations or downloads) alongside the guidelines as a form of social proof.
-* Encourage authors to cite the guideline so readers discover it.
+* Encourage authors to cite the reporting guideline so readers discover it.

 ---